ixmaps/IXmapsClient/README.md

 ### Install and build packages

-You will need the iojs version of node.
+This version of TRgen is based on node.js.
 For installation, https://github.com/creationix/nvm seems to work well.
 Once installed, use `nvm install iojs`

 You will also need appropriate build tools for your OS installed (eg build-essentials, or on Mac OS, the basic XCode).

 Then:

-`$ npm install -g gulp && npm install && gulp build`
+`$ npm install -g gulp && npm install && gulp build && npm run-script webpack-production`

 ### Executing